CodingBowl

 sudo apt update && sudo apt upgrade -y

-While WSL usually comes with Python, you need the package manager and virtual environment tools.
-Run:
+WSL comes with Python, but we need to install the package manager and Pipenv:

 Part 2: VS Code Integration